- Hon Dr Tuitama Leao Talalelei Tuitama, Minister of Health for Samoa

 Current professional interests include holding fellowships with the Ashoka Foundation, J.W.
 McConnell Family Foundation and the Trudeau Foundation.

 Judge Peter Boshier was appointed as the Principal Family Court Judge of the New Zealand Family Court in March 2004, after serving on the District Court Bench since 1988.
 Judge Boshier has worked extensively in the management of the Family Court and judicial system.
 In 1993, he completed a review of the Family Court, which resulted in a number of changes to Court processes.
 Judge Boshier has a particular interest in Pacific youth justice and child offenders.
 In 1999, he wrote the Child Offenders Manual, which gives practical guidance to intervention with child offenders.
 In 2002 he was seconded by the New Zealand Government to join the Pacific Judicial Education Programme based in Suva, and while there completed a Graduate Certificate in Tertiary Teaching.
+In April 2009 he was made a distinguished alumnus by the Victoria University of Wellington, for outstanding contribution to the law.

 Leaving Wellington to head to find a better balance of family and career Alison moved into consultancy, building on her 25 year career in public health, mental health and youth development, to create a new business focused on capacity building in the not for profit sector and taking on board roles with the Vodafone Foundation NZ and subsequently Philanthropy New Zealand.
 Alison remains passionate about public health approaches to health and social outcomes and the importance of effective leadership in the not for profit sector.